 Particular attention should be paid to the vulnerability of distribution players.

-• What systems and services do they run on?
+- What systems and services do they run on?

-• Are they up to date?
+- Are they up to date?
 Are there any exploitable vulnerabilities?

-• Are they physically accessible?
+- Are they physically accessible?
 Is it possible to take control by plugging in an external device?

 In the case of SaaS models, it is often necessary toopen ports on the company's firewalls to enable players to reach the provider's servers.
 In such cases, vulnerabilities could be exploited from outside the company.
-In this case, the question of server reliability arises once again.
-If it is possible to take control of the server, then the secure communications between server and player, and the means of securing the player, would be ineffective.
+In this case, the question of server reliability once again arises.
+If it is possible to take control of the server, then secure communications between server and player, and the means of securing the player, would be ineffective.
 Nevertheless, a precise (but complex) configuration of the company's network equipment can significantly reduce the risks ofintrusions and compromises to the integrity of the local network.

 The customer can nevertheless set up a local network distinct from the one used for its services, either physically (different cables, different routers...) or virtually, using VLANs for example.
 The service provider can also set up the alternative of using third-party network equipment, such as 3G/4G routers that connect players to the Internet without passing through the company's internal network.